gaoxiao0041/Teitelbaum-s-copy/content/authors/admin/_index.md

 ---

-I am a postdoctorial fellow, beam scientist of SPring-8 [SPring-8](http://www.spring8.or.jp/en/) belong to Japan Synchrotron Radiation Institute, at Hyogo, Japan.
-I focus on explore the interfacial phenomenon, such as phase transition/separtion during charge transfer process, reaction/aging mechanism and so on.
-Currently, my research is driven by the need for developing in-situ measurement technique of XAFS, GISAXS/GIWAXS for material structural analysis in electrochemical devieces.
+I am a postdoc fellow, beam scientist of [SPring-8](http://www.spring8.or.jp/en/) belong to Japan Synchrotron Radiation Institute, at Hyogo, Japan.
+I focus on explore the interfacial phenomenon, such as phase transition/separation during charge transfer process, reaction/aging mechanism and so on.
+Currently, my research is driven by the need for developing in-situ measurement technique of XAFS, GISAXS/GIWAXS for material structural analysis in electrochemical devices.
 I am passionate about using synchrotron X-ray to improve how we detect the interfacial/surface structure in a way that is both objective and quantitative.